Ronaldvr/ProFTPd-Admin-SQLite/README.md

 # ProFTPd Admin - Docker

-Dockerized Graphical User Interface for ProFTPd with MySQL and sqlite3 support
+Adapted the proftpd Admin to a Dockerized Graphical User Interface for ProFTPd with MySQL and sqlite3 support

 ## About ProFTPd Admin